bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 ## Set Default Currency Code

-If we want to display a different currency than the one provided by the application's locale, which defaults to `en-US` and therefore `USD`, we may override the locale's currency by providing `DEFAULT_CURRENCY_CODE` in `app.module.ts`.
+If we want to display a different currency than the one provided by the application’s locale, which defaults to `en-US` and therefore `USD`, we may override the locale’s currency by providing `DEFAULT_CURRENCY_CODE` in `app.module.ts`.

 ✏️ Update **app.module.ts** to provide currency code: